 Elizabeth sent troops led by Robert Dudley, Earl of Leicester, to the continent to help Protestants in the Netherlands fighting Philip II.
 However, she told Dudley not to engage in active fighting because she hoped to negotiate with Spain.

-A plot known as the Babington Plot, led by Anthony Babington, which sought to depose Elizabeth and replace her with Mary Queen of Scots was discovered by Francis Walsingham.
+This plot, led by Anthony Babington, sought to depose Elizabeth and replace her with Mary Queen of Scots.
+It was discovered by Francis Walsingham.

 1586 (15th October)